Ravikirti

 Ravikirti was a 7th-century Jain monk, poet, scholar, and epigraphist active in the Deccan region of India.
 He served in the court of Immadi Pulakeshi (Pulakeshin II), the Chalukya emperor of Vatapi (Badami), and is regarded as his spiritual guru.
 He is best known for composing the notable Aihole inscription at the Meguti Jain temple, Aihole, which celebrates Pulakeshin II's military achievements.

 Biography

-Little is known about Ravikirti's personal life, but epigraphic evidence suggests he was a Jain monk (or at least a Jain scholar) and a court poet and spirtual guru of Pulakeshin II of the Chalukya dynasty of Vatapi.
+Little is known about Ravikirti's personal life, but epigraphic evidence suggests he was a Jain monk (or at least a Jain scholar) and a court poet and spiritual guru of Pulakeshin II of the Chalukya dynasty of Vatapi.
 His title Kavi (poet) appears in the Aihole inscription where he describes himself in highly Sanskritic-language, praising his own literary skill.

 Many historians consider Ravikirti to have been a Jain, based on the religious affiliations of many court poets of the Deccan at the time and the internal evidence of his praise for Jain ideals of learning.
 The Chalukya courts were known for their Jain patronage, and Jain monks and poets often composed royal inscriptions.